 - 6.7 Sheep grazing will involve similar amounts of labour to cattle grazing, and the economics (whilst variable, as is common with all agricultural enterprises) are not dissimilar.
-Therefore there are no significant economic impacts. - 6.8 The farm shop sells products mostly not produced on the farm, based on observations and the Facebook advertising.
-The conversion of beef grazing land to mostly sheep grazing land will not affect the potential for a farm shop to operate from another location and still sell imported dairy produce, vegetables, fruit, cakes, meat products, juices, Christmas trees etc. - 6.9 It is recognised that the farm would not be able to grow so many pumpkins as were grown in 2022. - 6.10 However agricultural use of the land can continue.
-The shop could relocate.
-There are no other significant economic or severance impacts. - 6.11 The eastern land is let on short-term grazing agreements, and there will be no significant effect on any farm business as a consequence.
+Therefore there are no significant economic impacts. - 6.8 Whilst the farm shop sells some seasonal products produced on the farm, it also sells many products not produced on the farm.
+The change from beef grazing to sheep grazing land will not affect the potential of the farm shop to continue operating and still produce seasonal products on the replacement land and to sell the same imported products. - 6.9 It is recognised that the farm would not be able to grow so many pumpkins as were grown in 2022. - 6.10 The Developer and the Jones family of Penyfodau Fawr are working together to secure the future of this successful farming business.
+This will mean that the family will continue to operate the farm and live in and use the farmstead, and the Penyfodau Fawr Farm shop will remain.
+The Developer's investment and collaboration with the family and the Landlord has resulted in the new provision of alternative farmland in the local area. - 6.11 Agricultural use of the land can continue.
+There are no other significant economic or severance impacts. - 6.12 The eastern land is let on short-term grazing agreements, and there will be no significant effect on any farm business as a consequence.